Differential Geometry of Contextuality: Applications

-Disturbing models for measurement contextuality are not explored in almost all the frameworks\footnote{A well-known exception is the Contextuality by Default approach \cite{Dzhafarov2015ContextualitybyDefaultAB}}, which is necessary for experimental applications.
-A way to avoid them is to modify the scenario \cite{Amaral_2019}, which looks like William James's point of view about contradiction: when you happen upon a contradiction, make a distinction.
-The idea is to make explicit in the scenario the contradiction that disturbance is, by adding new maximal contexts representing the disturbing intersections.
-I already thought about it in the fibration approach \cite{Sidiney_2021}, relating it to transition functions.
+Disturbing models for measurement contextuality are not standard in almost all frameworks.
+A well-known exception is the Contextuality by Default approach \cite{Dzhafarov2015ContextualitybyDefaultAB}.
+Disturbance is necessary for describing experimental applications.
+One way to indirectly address them is to modify the scenario \cite{Amaral_2019}, which seems to reflect William James's point of view on contradiction: when encountering a contradiction, make a distinction.
+The idea is to make the contradiction that disturbance represents explicit in the scenario by adding new maximal contexts representing the disturbing intersections.
+Due to its nature of being a discordance in the intersections between contexts, it is natural to relate disturbance to transition maps in a suitable approach where the latter are defined, such as in the bundle approach \cite{Sidiney_2021}.

+A measurement is given by its effects, seen as possible events, not necessarily deterministic.
+In the deterministic case, the set of effects has a natural $\sigma$-algebra structure.
+Seen in this way, no-disturbance is exactly the triviality of the transition maps on intersections of $\sigma$-algebras.
+The set of measurements covers the set of effects and can be seen as charts of an atlas.
+Each deterministic measurement is a classical GPT in itself, or in other words, there exists an embedding of it as an entire classical GPT.

-Non-disturbance is exactly the triviality of the transition maps on intersections of $\sigma$-algebras.
-The geometrical view, where the contextual phases follow from holonomy, has a direct way to deal with disturbance, once the holonomy can be codified in an element of a commutative group, the group of automorphism of $\mathbb{R}$.
-One can write it as \cite{Holonomyvideo}
+The geometrical view, where the contextual phases follow from holonomy, provides a direct approach to deal with disturbance, given that holonomy can be encoded in an element of a commutative group, the group of automorphisms of $\mathbb{R}$.
+For the $1$-form $\omega$, one can express such a phase as stated in \cite{Holonomyvideo}

-then $\bra{\omega}\ket{\partial S}$ is an element of the Lie algebra of the Lie group of transformations.
-For discrete cases, one can embed the group in a Lie group and the same follows.
+where we identify $\bra{\omega}\ket{\partial S}$ as an element of the Lie algebra of the Lie group of transformations of $\mathbb{R}$.
+For discrete cases, one can embed the group in the Lie group of transformations of $\mathbb{R}$ and the same argument follows.
 As a commutative group, one only needs to track each chart, here $\sigma$-algebra,

-Each vector can be in a different chart: even with the horizontal change given trivially by the vectors, the vertical change on the fibers may not be trivial, and this is given by the transition maps $t_{r,r'}$, with the indices $r$ giving the charts.
-The holonomy transformation will be given by
+Let's consider the disturbing case now.
+Due to the presence of disturbance, it is not possible to have a global ontic representation, as it erases disturbance since classical GPT is non-disturbing.
+It can only be done locally for each chart.
+Similar to in differential geometry, the non-triviality between intersections defines the transition maps $t_{r,r'}$, with the indices $r$ and $r'$ denoting the charts, which lead from one chart to another.
+The holonomy transformation can then be calculated, and it will be given by